When trying to start a Steinberg program under macOS 10.14 Mojave for the first time, the following error message appears:

 Error message, in this example after trying to start Cubase 10: "Cubase 10.app" wants access to control "Synsopos.app".
 Allowing control will provide access to documents and data in "Synsopos.app", and to perform actions within that app.

-New security measurements have been introduced in macOS 10.14 to make it more difficult for unauthorized software to control other programs.
+New security measurements have been introduced in macOS 10.14 making it more difficult for unauthorized software to control other programs.

 Unfortunately, this functionality affects the communication between Steinberg programs and Synsopos.app, a crucial component of Steinberg's license management.